HLasse/TextDescriptives/docs/readability.rst

 ------------

 The *readability* component adds the following readabiltiy metrics under the :code:`._.readability` attribute to :code:`Doc` objects.

-Note, that not hyphenation module (Pyphen) does not support all languages.
-If the language is not supported, as warning will be raised and np.nan will be set as the value.
+.. note:: Note, that the hyphenation module (Pyphen) does not support all languages.
+If the language is not supported, a warning will be raised and np.nan will be set as the value for metrics requiring hyphenation.